legendarycode3/31-days-Of-reactjs-course/README.md

 Using the “props object” we can access our attribute & also make our components reusable. </br>

 ✔️ShortCuts Commonly Used In Reactjs ? </br>
+ Some “shortcuts” that are commonly used in React, they include </br>